Henrik Sedin: Stanley Cup Final appearance and captaincy (2010–2018)

-At the beginning of the 2013–14 season, the Sedins signed matching $28 million contract extensions to play four more years with the Canucks.
+On 1 November 2013, the Sedins signed matching $28 million contract extensions to play four more years with the Canucks.
 Sedin played his 1,000th NHL game against the Winnipeg Jets on 12 March 2014, becoming only the second player in franchise history to reach that milestone.
 His brother Daniel reached the same milestone early in the 2014–15 season.
 Sedin appeared in 70 games for the Canucks during the 2013–14 season and scored 50 points: 11 goals and 39 assists.
-Having been eliminated by the San Jose Sharks in the first round of the 2013 playoffs, the 2013–14 Canucks failed to qualify for the postseason.
-On 3 March 2015, against the San Jose Sharks, Sedin scored his 900th point, a goal in the second period of the game.
+Having been eliminated by the San Jose Sharks in the first round of the 2013 playoffs, the 2013–14 Canucks failed to qualify for the postseason for the first time since 2008.

+On 3 March 2015, against the San Jose Sharks, Sedin scored his 900th point, a goal on Sharks goaltender Antti Niemi in the second period of the game.
 He was the 101st player to reach this milestone.
 Sedin became the first player in Canucks history to record 900 points with the team.
-On 6 April 2015, Sedin scored his 700th career assist against the Los Angeles Kings.
+On 6 April, Sedin scored his 700th career assist against the Los Angeles Kings.
 During the 2014–15 season, Sedin had 18 goals and 55 assists, and his total of 73 points was his highest since 2011–12.

 Sedin was awarded the King Clancy Memorial Trophy at the conclusion of the 2015–16 season.
-Henrik surpassed Trevor Linden for most regular season games played in a Canucks uniform on February 13, 2016 during a game against the Toronto Maple Leafs.
-Sedin had 11 goals and 44 assists in 2015–16.
+Henrik surpassed Trevor Linden for most regular season games played in a Canucks uniform on 13 February 2016 during a game against the Toronto Maple Leafs.
+Sedin had 11 goals and 44 assists for 55 points in 74 contests in 2015–16.

 On 20 January 2017, Sedin reached the 1,000 point milestone with a goal against the Florida Panthers and former teammate Roberto Luongo.
-Sedin had 15 goals and 35 assists during the 2016–17 season.
-A pregame ceremony in his honour was held on 4 February 2017.
+Sedin had 15 goals and 35 assists for 50 points in all 82 games during the 2016–17 season.
+A pregame ceremony in his honour was held on 4 February.

-Retirement

 On 2 April 2018, Daniel and Henrik announced that they would be retiring at the end of the season in a letter thanking the Canucks organization and their fans.
-On 5 April 2018, the Sedin Twins played their final game in Rogers Arena against the Arizona Coyotes.
+On 5 April, the Sedin Twins played their final game in Rogers Arena against the Arizona Coyotes.
 In their last home game, Henrik recorded two assists on his brother's goals to help defeat the Coyotes 4–3.
-Henrik played his final game on 7 April 2018, in a 3–2 shootout loss to the Edmonton Oilers; he retired alongside Daniel at the end of the 2017–18 season after 17 seasons and 1,330 regular season games with the Vancouver Canucks.
+Henrik played his final game on 7 April, in a 3–2 shootout loss to the Edmonton Oilers; he retired alongside Daniel at the end of the 2017–18 season after 17 seasons and 1,330 regular season games with the Vancouver Canucks.
 Despite their retirement, Henrik and his brother were nominated, and named finalists, for the King Clancy Memorial Trophy, which they won on 20 June.

+Post playing career

 On 12 February 2020, Henrik's number 33 would be raised to the rafters alongside his brother Daniel's number 22 in an hour-long jersey retirement ceremony, the culmination of a week-long celebration of the twins' career.